 Pink sheets are stocks that cannot be traded on exchanges like NYSE/NASDAQ, for which there might be multiple reasons – they don’t have enough capital to go public, or it does not make sense for them to go public over a small capital they intend to raise, or they took a strategic decision not to go public because of the scrutiny regulatory boards bring into them.

-There is a big debate on whether they should be allowed, or not.
-In order to see how they affect investing, and economy in total, we shall go in detail to see what they are, how they work, and how they act.
+There is a big debate on whether they should be allowed or not.
+In order to see how they affect investing and the economy in total, we shall go in detail to see what they are, how they work, and how they act.

 How do they Work?

 - They are unregulated and do not cover the guarantee of the government or the audits that go on for IPO based trading companies.

 - The market for pink sheet stocks is small compared to that of the IPO based stock market.

 - The transaction charges are pretty high compared to that of stock markets, especially because the demand and supply match is low and operational costs are high.

 - In general, delinquent, distressed, and bankrupt companies are the companies that are traded in pink sheets.

 For those who have watched the 2013 film “Wolf of Wall Street,” pink sheets will certainly not be a new term.
 From the days of the 1980s, pink sheets have changed on how they are being traded and how they are being costed.
 The transaction charges have gone down quite significantly from the past 20 years.
 With the rise of the internet, companies like OTC Markets created a platform where people could trade penny stocks.
 Before such companies existed, people would have to call up to brokers and see if they wanted to invest in any penny stocks.